Thomas L. Hayes Jr.: Post war

 Following the end of World War II, Hayes served as the commander of the 3010th Army Air Force Base Unit at Williams Field in Arizona, from December 1946 to July 1947.
 From August 1947 to September 1948, he completed his bachelor's degree at the University of Oregon following an assignment by the Air Force Institute of Technology to do so.

 From September 1948 to November 1951, he served as a planning officer with the Plans Division at Headquarters U.S. Air Force in the Pentagon.
 Hayes attended NATO Defense College from December 1951 to May 1952 and served as the Air Member with the Combined Exercise Planning Department with NATO from June 1952 to June 1955.
 He served as the assistant deputy for operations and assistant deputy chief of staff for operations with Headquarters Western Air Defense Force at Hamilton Air Force Base, from July 1955 to September 1958.
 He was appointed as deputy chief of staff for operations with Headquarters 28th Air Division at Hamilton AFB from September 1958 to October 1959.

 Hayes served as chief of the Plans Division and acting director of Plans and Policies with Headquarters NORAD at Ent Air Force Base in Colorado, from October 1959 to July 1962, and as commander of the Minot Air Defense Sector at Minot Air Force Base in North Dakota, from July 1962 to July 1963.
 He served as vice commander and then commander of the 65th Air Division at Torrejon Air Base in Spain, from July 1963 to July 1964, and then as commander of the 86th Air Division at Ramstein Air Base in West Germany, from July 1964 to January 1966.

 His final assignment was as deputy commander for resources and management with the Military Management and Terminal Service at the Pentagon from July 1966 until his retirement from the Air Force on February 1, 1970.

 Later life

-Hayes was married to Margaret Louise Hayes, with whom he had four daughters, and several grand and great-grandchildren.
-His daughter Suzanne predeceased him on 2004.
+Hayes was married to Margaret Louise Hayes, with whom he had five daughters, and several grand and great-grandchildren.
+His daughter Suzanne predeceased him in 2004.

 He died on July 24, 2008, at the age of 91 in Reston Hospital Center, due to complications from Alzheimer's disease.
 He was buried at Arlington National Cemetery.